polywock/globalSpeed/README.md

 ### V2.5.X
 - Feature: Support for hidden audio elements.
    - Now compatible with Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.
+- Feature: Added loop shortcut: when pressed it will set a loop from a marked position and the current video/audio time.
+- Feature: Added localization for a few languages (bad translations and thus optional).

 ### V2.4.X
 - Performance: Suspend extension if tab is not visible.